yuxuanwu17/02710_Weakly_Supervised_of_RBP_Preference/README.md

-02710_proj

-# TODO
-- Find baseline model (WSCNN model performance, for now a bug here)
-- Attention plots => (identify the different significance level)\
-- test Max Pooling, average pooling
-- test the performance with lstm layer
-- fixed the parameter used in training (opt = tf.keras.optimizers.Adam(lr=5e-4, beta_1=0.9, beta_2=0.999, epsilon=1e-8, decay=1e-5))
-- lr = 1e-4, lr_decay = 1e-5
-- instance length = 50
-- instance stride = 10
+# Weakly supervised learning of RNA-protein binding preference prediction

+## required library

+- RNAfold
+- Forgi
+- PyTorch
+- scikit-learn
+- Numpy
+- Pandas

+## organized_to_submit directory

+### deep learning model file

+- main.ipynb
+- model.py
+- dataloader.py

+### RNA secondary structure

+- rnaCovert.py
+- RNA_structure_generation.py

+### Dataset

+- dataset can be found here: https://github.com/xypan1232/iDeepS/tree/master/datasets/clip

-# Idea
+## Idea

 In genomics, weakly supervised learning, especially multi-instance learning (MIL), has been intensively applied for studying protein–DNA interaction (Gao and Ruan, 2015, 2017; Zhang et al., 2019, 2020), with the basic assumption that `the sequences captured by CLIP (or ChIP-seq) technologies contain both the interacting and non-interacting elements with the proteins`.
 We know only the label of the entire sequence, but it is not exactly clear which part of the sequence plays the key role, and a significant proportion of it may not contribute to the binding between DNA and protein at all.

-# Multi-instance learning
+## Multi-instance learning

 - A transformation of instances to a low-dimensional embedding
 - A permutation-invariant (symmetric) aggregation function
 - A final transformation to the bag probability

-# Model explanation
+## Model explanation

 ==How to obtain bag level probabilities from the instance level features without instance level labels==